 Skip to main content

-By default every Deploio application is just exposed on a generated hostname in the deploio.app domain.
+By default, every Deploio application gets a generated host name in the deploio.app domain.
 If you want to use your own domain, you can do so using the --hosts flag of nctl when creating the application.

 --hosts=HOSTS,...
 Host names where the application can be accessed.
 If empty,